phylolab/leucokranosHybrid/README.md

 # Introduction
-This repository contains information on the pipeline, analysis and scripts used for the paper **Genomic architecture of the clownfish hybrid** ***Amphiprion leucokranos*** from Sarah Schmid, Diego A. Hartasánchez, Wan-Ting Huang, Ashton Gainsford, Geoffrey P. Jones, Nicolas Salamin.
+This repository contains information on the pipeline, analysis and scripts used for the paper **Genomic architecture of the clownfish hybrid** ***Amphiprion leucokranos*** from Sarah Schmid, Diego A. Hartasánchez, Wan-Ting Huang, Ashton Gainsford, Geoffrey P. Jones, Nicolas Salamin accepted in the journal Genome Biology and Evolution.

 Authors: Sarah Schmid, Wan-Ting Huang